What is PGD for aneuploidy?

 Embryos that have both a normal test result and appearance should be transferred.
 Sometimes embryos that have normal genetic tests will have a physical problem that prevents them from growing normally.
 Sometimes embryos that have abnormal genetic tests will appear to be physically normal.
-The combination of normal genetic testing with normal physical appearance indicates the highest chance of becoming a healthy pregnancy.
+The combination of normal genetic testing with a normal physical appearance indicates the highest chance of having a healthy pregnancy.

 What physical characteristics are used to determine normal appearance?

 Embryologists give a “score” to the embryo based on the uniform size of the different cells, the number of cell fragments present, and other criteria reflecting the physical appearance of the embryo.
 Embryos that do not have at least 5 cells on day 3 or embryos that are given a poor score rarely go on to the successful implant.
 While embryo morphology helps pick the best embryos for transfer, it is known that many embryos with significant chromosome abnormalities have normal morphology.
 Even among embryos that successfully reach an advanced developmental stage (blastocyst), 25% are still chromosomally abnormal!
 Combined with embryo morphology, aneuploidy screening helps select the best embryos for transfer in an IVF cycle.

 What if all the healthy embryos are not used?

 All decisions about which embryos to transfer and how to use the remaining embryos will be made together with the couple and their doctor(s).

 To make an appointment for an initial consultation with one of our reproductive specialists, please call +30 2106774104.